 Supporting documentation in case of illness or special circumstances

-Dyslexia, functional disabilities and illnesses, whether or not chronic, must be demonstrated by furnishing written supporting documentation such as a statement from a family physician or other doctor, medical specialist, treating therapist, psychologist or psychiatrist, social worker, lawyer, or official body.
+Dyslexia, functional disabilities and illnesses, whether or not chronic, must be documented by written supporting documentation such as a statement from a general practitioner or other doctor, medical specialist, treating therapist, psychologist or psychiatrist, social worker, lawyer, or official body.

-Also, ask your doctor for a copy of your medical file, which contains important facts about your health status (such as test results).
+Ask your doctor for a copy of your medical file, which contains important facts about your health status (such as test results).
 Doctors are obligated to provide patients with their file upon request.
-You can also ask your family physician to record on paper everything you discuss and agree with each other, to serve as a reminder.
+You can also ask your general practitioner to record on paper everything you discuss and agree with each other, to serve as a reminder.
 Alternatively, you can request a copy of the consultation report in your file.

-If you explicitly request a medical certificate from your family physician, bear in mind that they may not always be willing to cooperate, based on their concern to preserve a relationship of trust with you as a patient.
+If you explicitly request a medical certificate from your general practitioner, bear in mind that they may not always be willing to cooperate, based on their concern to preserve a relationship of trust with you as a patient.
 In that case, it is better to ask a non-treating physician.
-You can look for a different family physician or other doctor yourself, and then ask them to request your details from your treating physician.
+You can look for a different general practitioner or other doctor yourself, and then ask them to request your details from your treating physician.
 Note that there may be a charge for this.

-When your family physician refers you to a specialist, he will usually give you a letter of referral.
-This letter of referral can often serve as supporting documentation, rather like the letter of discharge that hospitals give you, for your family physician.
+When your general practitioner refers you to a specialist, he will usually give you a letter of referral.
+This letter of referral can often serve as supporting documentation, rather like the letter of discharge that hospitals give you, for your general practitioner.